mainmatter/ember-simple-auth/README.md

 Ember Simple Auth comes with 3 authenticators:

-* `OAuth2PasswordGrant`: an OAuth 2.0 authenticator that implements the _"Resource Owner Password Credentials Grant Type"_
+* [`OAuth2PasswordGrantAuthenticator`](http://ember-simple-auth.com/api/classes/OAuth2PasswordGrantAuthenticator.html): an OAuth 2.0 authenticator that implements the _"Resource Owner Password Credentials Grant Type"_
-* `Devise`: an authenticator compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)
+* [`DeviseAuthenticator`](http://ember-simple-auth.com/api/classes/DeviseAuthenticator.html): an authenticator compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)
-* `Torii`: an authenticator that wraps the [torii library](https://github.com/Vestorly/torii)
+* [`ToriiAuthenticator`](http://ember-simple-auth.com/api/classes/ToriiAuthenticator.html): an authenticator that wraps the [torii library](https://github.com/Vestorly/torii)

 To use any of these authenticators in an application, define a new authenticator in `app/authenticators`, extend if from the Ember Simple Auth authenticator

 ```js
 // app/authenticators/oauth2.js